LYFsmile Logo

 With increased accessibility, many adolescents benefit from:

-• Flexible therapy schedules – Appointments that fit around school, sports, and family commitments.
+• Flexible therapy schedules: Appointments that fit around school, sports, and family commitments.

-• Comfort of home environment – Teens may feel more at ease opening up in a familiar space rather than an office.
+• Comfort of home environment: Teens may feel more at ease opening up in a familiar space rather than an office.

-Online Counselling for Teen Eating Disorders
+Online Counselling for Teen Eating Disorders: A Convenient Support Option

 Benefits of online therapy for adolescents